-"Missouri History in Song" at the Missouri State Museum August 7
+"Steamboats and the Missouri River" at the Missouri State Museum August 6

-The series is part of the ongoing “Museum after Hours” events when the Museum stays open until 9 p.m. the first Wednesday of the month.
-“Museum after Hours” is for those who have wondered what it would be like to visit the museum at night or whose schedule doesn’t allow daytime outings.
-In addition to the special programs, the event allows a more relaxed time to view all the museum exhibits.
-Evening entry to the museum will be through the carriage entrance on the south side of the building underneath the grand staircase.
+The Missouri State Museum’s “Museum after Hours” events are held the first Wednesday of each month when the museum galleries remain open from 5-9 p.m.
+“Museum after Hours” is for those who have wondered what it would be like to visit the museum at night or whose schedules don’t allow daytime outings.
+In addition to the special programs, the events allow a more relaxed opportunity to view all the museum exhibits.
+These exhibits include both old favorites and new offerings.
+Evening entry to the museum is through the carriage entrance on the south side of the building underneath the grand staircase.

 The Lohman Building is located at 100 Jefferson Street, in the exhibits area on the ground floor.
 Entrance is at the corner of Jefferson and Water streets.
 For more information, contact the museum at 573-751-2854.
 For information on state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.

 Celebrating 40 years of taking care of Missouri’s natural resources.
 To learn more visit www.dnr.mo.gov.